by Martin Kölling, 2015.

 - whether it is pre-industrial, pre-nuclear-bomb or

-since "ago" would otherwise only refer to the time a
+otherwise only refer to the time a paper was written.

 My